British Rail Class 319: Class 319/0

 The DTSO(B) vehicles originally featured a lockable sliding door between the driving cab and the first set of power doors and tip-up longitudinal seating to enable parcels to be carried securely.
-This facility was rarely used and the sliding door has been removed.
+This facility was rarely used and the sliding door was removed.

-Units 319001-319003 and 319005-319013 are the remaining members of the 319/0 subclass; all others were converted to Class 319/2 or Class 319/4 in the late 1990s.
-One unit (319004) was scrapped in January 2020.
+Unit 319011 is the only remaining member of the 319/0 subclass; all others were converted to Class 319/2 or Class 319/4 in the late 1990s, or Class 768s Class 769s or Class 799s in the 2010s or scrapped.

 Class 319/1

 Built in 1990, this second batch of 26 units was numbered in the range 319161–186.
 The formation of the second batch of sets was similar to that of the earlier units, with the addition of first-class seating at one end of the train for use on longer-distance Bedford to Brighton services.
 Like the first batch, standard-class seating was of a 2+3 layout.
 First-class seating was in 2+2 layout.

 Units were formed in the arrangement DTCO+MSO+TSO+DTSO.
 Individual vehicles were numbered as follows: